aarav1310/Network-and-Port-Scanner-/README.md

 STEP2: Open a text editor ( Either leafpad or Mousepad )

-STEP3: Copy the code and paste from the Network.py file from the repository to the text editor
+STEP3: Copy the code and paste it from the Network.py file from the repository to the text editor

 STEP4: Save the txt file giving the py extension at your desired destination ( eg: tool.py)